-Our Special Interest Groups (SIG’s) are an example of how EEUK fosters a sence of connection across domains, bringing together Enterprise Educators around areas of common interest.
+EEUK Special Interest Groups (SIG’s) are designed to foster a sense of connection across domains, bringing together Enterprise Educators around areas of common interest.
 These vibrant networks are catalysts for change, enabling excellence and knowledge exchange across a wide variety of subject areas.
 Through regular interaction with segments of the EEUK network, our SIG’s nurture knowledge and understanding, develop practice and enhance impact.

 Research in Enterprise Education (RentEd)